WISE-Community/WISE-Tests/readme.md

 Here's an example that uses the [Capaybara DSL](http://rubydoc.info/github/jnicklas/capybara/master/file/README.rdoc#The_DSL}) for interacting with WISE4 via [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver):

-    describe "Logging in as an admin" do
+    describe "An admin user can" do
       def login(username, password)
         visit "/webapp/index.html"
         fill_in 'Username',         :with => username